 When properly set up for correct degrees given, and sourced correctly on full manifold vacuum, the vacuum advance becomes a valuable asset in tuning the street driven engine correctly.

-Aftermarket stock G.M. replacement vacuum advances have different length stop specifications to meet different engine-power train applications, but, NONE of them come with the rubber, or, any other stop bushing in place on the pull pin, which allows them to severely over advance the timing past reasonable levels.
+Aftermarket stock G.M. replacement vacuum advances have different degrees stop specifications to meet different engine-power train applications, but, NONE of them come with the rubber, or, any other stop bushing in place on the pull pin, which allows them to severely over advance the timing past reasonable levels - limits.

-The complete set of instructions I offer give you the basic outline of this issue, and, both text and pictures on how to install a stock rubber stop bushing, and, to fit either a home made metal stop for a set number of degrees, or, a Crane 99619-1 stand alone scroll type adjustable degree stop plate.
+The complete set of instructions I offer give you the basic outline of this issue, and, both text and pictures on how to install a stock rubber stop bushing, and, to properly fit either a home made metal stop for a set number of degrees, or, a DAVE's stand alone scroll type adjustable degree stop plate.

 These instructions sets are free of charge, and available by email, please use this email address: email@example.com